justarandomgeek/FactorioIP/Feathernet.md

 Length is in pairs of signals (8 bytes)

   * source link layer
     * type = 1
-    * feathernet address is 4 bytes, which gets split across signals
+    * openwrt puts useless info in this for gre-over-v6 tunnel (top 6 bytes of outer address), so ignore it?
   * prefix information
     * type = 3
     * 0 = type:length:prefixlen8:L1:A1:reserved